brainglobe/brainglobe.github.io/docs/source/projects/blackcap/index.md

 ## Get involved
 The blackcap atlas is version 1, and we anticipate releasing further versions at higher resolutions and with more regions annotated.
-If this atlas is useful for your work and would like to contribute, please [get in touch](/contact).
+If you find this atlas useful for your work and would like to contribute, please [get in touch](/contact).

 We are creating further novel atlases, and we'd be very happy to chat if you're also interested in making an atlas for your application.